Irving Sister Cities

 Today’s Sister Cities initiative has matured into a flourishing global network.
 Sister Cities partners engage in exchange and community development programs spanning a host of issues: arts and culture, economic development, humanitarian assistance, sustainable development and youth and recreation.

-Irving Sister Cities International (ISCI) is a division of the Irving-Las Colinas Chamber of Commerce.
-ISCI benefits the entire Irving community–individuals, businesses, schools and universities, and cultural and fraternal organizations.
-ISCI has sister cities in Merton, England; Espoo, Finland; Boulogne-Billancourt, France; Marino, Italy; Leon, Guanajuato, Mexico; Darkhan, Darkhan; and Uul Mongolia.
+Irving Sister Cities (ISC) is a division of the Irving-Las Colinas Chamber of Commerce.
+ISC benefits the entire Irving community–individuals, businesses, schools and universities, and cultural and fraternal organizations.
+ISC has sister cities in Merton, England; Espoo, Finland; Boulogne-Billancourt, France; Marino, Italy; Leon, Guanajuato, Mexico; and Darkhan, Mongolia.

 - Enable Irving to develop municipal partnerships between foreign cities with similar interests, concerns, and outlooks.

 - Provide opportunities for Irving citizens to experience and explore other cultures through long-term community partnerships.

 - Stimulate environments through which Irving and its sister communities will creatively learn, work and solve problems together through reciprocal cultural, educational, municipal, business, professional, and technical exchanges and projects.

 - Provide a forum to collaborate with organizations in other countries that share similar goals.